aruns1975/kubernates/README.md

    5. Specify the CIDR block for the VPC and the Subnets.
        1. The CIDR block for the subnet should belong to the subset of the VPC
    6. Click Next and click on "Create Stack"
+## Creation of Kubernates(EKS) Cluster (Control plane)
+   1. Services -> EKS -> Clusters
+   2. Create Clusters and enter the following parameters
+       1. Cluster Name
+       2. Kubrenates version (default should be ok)
+       3. Role.
+Select the role created using "Creation of EKS Role"
+       4. VPC.
+Select the VPC created using the cloud formation
+       5. Subnets.
+Select all the subnets created using the cloud formation
+       6. Security Group.
+Select the Security Group created by cloud formation
+   3. Click on the "Create".